Can I leave a gift to St Catharine's College? I didn't know it was a charity.

 Could the value of my legacy go down over time?

-It is difficult to predict precisely what the value of your legacy will be ten, twenty, or thirty years from now.
-However, the most effective way to protect your gift against inflation is to leave a percentage of your estate to charity, rather than a specific sum whose value is likely to decrease year on year as a result of inflation.
+It is difficult to predict precisely what the value of your legacy will years on from now.
+The most effective way to protect your gift against inflation is to leave a percentage of your estate to charity, rather than a specific sum as the value of the latter is likely to decrease year on year as a result of inflation.

 Can I give a copy of my signed Will to anyone for safekeeping?